php-fig/fig-standards/proposed/phpdoc.md

     which the documented element is contained, or when encountered in a subclass is of type of that subclass instead of the original class.

-    This keyword behaves the same way as the 'static' keyword keyword (not the static property or method modifier) as defined by PHP.
+    This keyword behaves the same way as the [keyword for late static binding][PHP_OOP5LSB] (not the static method, property, nor variable modifier) as defined by PHP.

 15. '$this', the element to which this type applies is the same exact instance as the current Class in the given context.
 As such this type is a stricter